mzadfar/Bootloader/README.md

 ### Installing

 * Check arm-none-eabi-gcc --version on a terminal.
 If it has not been installed, Fedora will suggest to install, and go with it.
 * Check cmake --version on a terminal.
-If it has not been installed, Fedora will suggest to install, and go with it.
+If it has not been installed, Fedora will suggest installing, and go with it.
 Typically, it asks for gcc installation during installing cmake if you have not installed gcc yet.
 * Install [ST-LINK](https://www.st.com/en/development-tools/stsw-link007.html) latest firmware using: sudo rpm -Uhv st-stlink-udev-rules-1.0.3-2-linux-noarch.rpm
 * In this Fedora 40 OS, install [ST-LINK](https://koji.fedoraproject.org/koji/buildinfo?buildID=2389744) v1/v2 JTAG/SWD debugging/flashing tool for STM32 microcontrollers using: sudo rpm -Uhv stlink-1.7.0-7.fc40.x86_64.rpm
 * cmake has issue with LIBUSB, and in this Fedora 40 OS using "yum provides */libusb.h" command find a version of LIBUSB that suit you, and install it using (in this case): sudo dnf install libusb1-devel-1.0.27-2.fc40.x86_64